Bandila: 2017–20: Babao and Davila era

-On December 21, 2017, Drilon left the show.
-Julius Babao and Karen Davila were remaining as the anchors, until the cancellation from the show.
+On December 21, 2017, Ces Oreña-Drilon announced that she would be leaving Bandila to focus on her new position in the network as "lifestyle content head".
+On December 25, 2017, the current Bandila 2016 OBB was still used showing the three news anchors prior to Drilon's exit.
+Few days after, the opening billboard becomes shortened to exclude Drilon.

+On April 2, 2018, Bandila (along with the other news programs of ABS-CBN) has finally switched to high definition (1080i, 16:9 HDTV) format, with a temporary background music replacing the news program's theme song "Isang Bandila".

+On July 2, 2018, Bandila launched its new original theme song, entitled simply "Bandila", performed by Ebe Dancel.

+On April 21, 2019, the program temporarily transferred back to the ABS-CBN Newsroom when Studio 7 is being prepared for the coverage of 2019 midterm election (titled as Halalan 2019.)
+The newscast then returned to the newly renovated studio on May 13, 2019 during the election coverage, while retaining the current OBB, logo and graphics since 2016, and its theme song since 2018.

 On March 17, 2020, the show's production was suspended due to the enhanced community quarantine implemented to manage the COVID-19 pandemic in the Philippines.
 Its timeslot was replaced by replays of TV Patrol.
 Furthermore, with the network shutting down operations due to the expiration of its legislative franchise and in compliance with the NTC's cease and desist order, the current status of the newscast remained unknown until it was eventually cancelled.

 Instead, ABS-CBN's former and ANC's current English late-night newscast, The World Tonight, was aired on the network's replacement channel, Kapamilya Channel, on July 27, 2020, marking its return to the original network after 21 years.
 A2Z, the ad interim replacement for ABS-CBN Channel 2, launched Balitang A2Z as its replacement for the late-night news program on July 26, 2021.